Solar-network/docs/docs/core/transactions/intro.md

 # Solar Core v3 Transactions

-This section will help you learn about Solar Transactions as well as their structures and `serde` processes (serialisation and deserialisation of transactions).
+This section will help you learn about Solar transactions as well as their structures and `serde` processes (serialisation and deserialisation of transactions).

 <div class="admonition info">
     <p class="admonition-title">info</p>